 - Replacing evaporative emissions (EVAP) purge control valve – $168

 - Replacing evaporate emissions (EVAP) purging solenoid – $184

 For those who lose sleep over repair bills, owning a car may not be the best option.
 But if you’re eyeing a lease, you should make sure you’re protected by a comprehensive warranty, and you still need to make sure your credit score is up in good shape, lest you get turned away.
-You can view your two free credit scores, updated monthly, on Credit.com.
+You can view your two free credit scores, updated every 14 days, on Credit.com.

 More on Auto Loans:

 - Are There Car Loans for People With Bad Credit?

 - What to Do If You Can’t Make Your Car Payments